viljoviitanen/setup-simple-openvpn/README.md

 Default port is TCP 110, you can use a different port or protocol by running setup.sh with setup.sh <port #> <protocol>

 Also modified for use with OpenVZ VPSes, since they use venet0 instead of eth0.

+Added two versions of the script, one for protocol venet0 specific (openvz-setup.sh), and eth0 (normal-setup.sh).

 The script now creates a Linux specific version, since not all distros support the Windows method of pushing DNS configs, and also needs script-security 2.